TSJNet: A Multi-modality Target and Semantic Awareness Joint-driven Image Fusion Network: Experiment

 \subsubsection{Object detection}

-\textbf{Setup:} We performed object detection on M\textsuperscript{3}FD dataset, employed detector YOLO v7 \cite{Wang_Bochkovskiy_Liao}, and evaluated the detection performance by the mean average precision (mAP) calculated at an intersection over union (IoU) of 0.5 metric (mAP@0.5).
+\textbf{Setup,} we performed object detection on M\textsuperscript{3}FD dataset, employed detector YOLO-v7 \cite{Wang_Bochkovskiy_Liao}, and evaluated the detection performance by the mean average precision (mAP) calculated at an intersection over union (IoU) of 0.5 metric (mAP@0.5).
 The training epoch, batch size, and initial learning rate were set to 300, 16, and 0.01, respectively.

-\textbf{Subjective analysis.} As shown in Table~\ref{tab:seg/det comparisons}, the values of AP@0.5 and mAP@0.5 of the fusion results were higher than those of the unfused unimodal images.
-CDDFuse, LRRNet, and TSJNet exhibited good detection performances.
-Notably, TSJNet outperformed the comparison method by 2.84\% in terms of detection performance.
+\textbf{Objective analysis.} As shown in Table~\ref{tab:seg/det comparisons}, the values of AP@0.5 and mAP@0.5 of the fusion results were higher than those of the unfused unimodal images.
+CDD, LRR, SHI and TSJNet exhibited good detection performances.
+Notably, the overall detection performance of TSJNet is 7.97\% higher than the average level of compared methods.

-\textbf{Objective analysis.} As shown in Fig.~\ref{object}, the detection results of the fused images containing complementary modal image features were generally better than those of the unimodal images.
-However, the fusion performances of different methods have different degrees of influence on detection accuracy.
-Reconet, CDDFuse, LRRNet, and TarDal misdetect the ``reflection of a person" and the ``bucket" as a ``person.”
-IGNet and SuperFusion suffer from detection errors and low confidence values.
-The fusion result of the TSJNet contains rich target features; therefore, it effectively avoids the aforementioned problems with good confidence.
+\textbf{Subjective Analysis.} As shown in Fig.~\ref{object}, the detection results of M\textsuperscript{3}FD on images 04000 and 00275 are presented.
+The detection results of fused images, which incorporate complementary modal image features, generally outperform those of single-modal images.
+However, the impact of fusion performance on detection accuracy varies across different methods.
+In image 00275, ReC, CDD, LRR, TarD, and Sup mistakenly detect the reflection of a person in the rain as a real person.
+In image 04000, ReC, CDD, LRR, TarD, and IGN incorrectly classify a bucket as a person, while DIV exhibits low detection confidence.
+In contrast, the fusion results from TSJNet contain rich target features with high confidence, effectively avoiding these misclassifications.